-The deadline for Council to make a decision on the application is April 26, 2022.
+The deadline for Council to decide on the application is April 26, 2022.
 If Council does not issue a final decision by April 26, 2022, the application will be deemed approved.
 If approved, Resolution No. 2021-47 will become effective upon adoption.